 The State Board of Education conducts high-quality policy research and analysis to support its advisory and approval functions.
 Board members utilize the most current research on the state of public education in the District of Columbia and nationwide in order to make informed decisions on behalf of the District’s residents.
 SBOE staff work to brief Board members on current events and education research, undertaking research initiatives within specific issue areas as directed by the Board.

-Linked here are resolutions passed by the State Board this year.
+Linked here are recent resolutions passed by the State Board.
 Ceremonial resolutions and a full archive of supporting documents can be found at our information sharing page.

 |May 2018||High School Graduation Requirements Task Force Recommendations Resolution, SR18-4|